SarvarKh/ofn-wiki/Parallelized-test-suite.md

 Please, double check [Knapsack's docs](https://github.com/ArturT/knapsack#common-step) as this might have changed since this wiki was written.

-Once CI executes this, you'll see something like:
+Once CI executes this, you'll see something like this in the tests output:

 ```
 Knapsack report was generated.
 Preview: